 You also will need to know how to make the ribbing stitch.
 This is best described as alternating front and back post double crochet.
 The post of a stitch is the vertical bar that forms when the stitch is complete.
 If you are unfamiliar with that stitch, you can watch this short video illustrating how it is worked:

-1 Skein each of Caron Simply Soft in Harvest Red, Gold, Cobalt Blue, Sage, Soft Blue
+2 skeins Charcoal Heather, 1 skein each Harvest Red, Gold, Cobalt Blue, Sage, Soft Blue

 4 Buttons, oblong, refer to picture

-(No need to cut off Charcoal Grey, we will carry it up the side.)
+(No need to cut off Charcoal Heather, we will carry it up the side.)

-ROW 3: Chain 2 and turn, (This will always act as your first HHDC, so make sure you are working into the next stitch.)
+Row 3: Chain 2 and turn, (This will always act as your first HHDC, so make sure you are working into the next stitch.)
 HHDC in each stitch across, working 3 into the middle stitch of the three you worked for the corners.
 Remember your last stitch will be in the turning chain.
-Pull through with Charcoal Grey chain 2 and turn.
+Pull through with Charcoal Heather chain 2 and turn.
 Cut red, leaving a long tail.
-(Cut off all the color changes except Grey)
+(Cut off all the color changes except Charcoal)

-ROW 4 and 5: Repeat ROW 3.
+Rows 4 and 5: Repeat row 3.
 (Don’t forget to work the 3 HHDC into the middle stitch of the row below.
 If you are having problems finding it, take the time to just use your stitch markers if you need and mark them ahead of time.)

-ROW 6-13: Repeat Row 3 instructions, making color changes after every 2 rows.
-(Rows 6 and 7 in gold, 8 and 9 in Charcoal Grey, 10 and 11 in Colbalt Blue, 12 and 13 in Charcoal Grey.)
+Rows 6 – 13: Repeat row 3 instructions, making color changes after every 2 rows.
+(Rows 6 and 7 in gold, 8 and 9 in Charcoal Heather, 10 and 11 in Colbalt Blue, 12 and 13 in Charcoal Heather.)
 Change to Sage for the next row.

-ROW 15: Chain 2 and turn, work HHDC into each stitch around the sweater just working the bodice.
+Row 15: Chain 2 and turn, work HHDC into each stitch around the sweater just working the bodice.
 Continue working your HHDC’s to the end, chain 2 and turn.
-Change back to Charcoal Grey.
+Change back to Charcoal Heather.

-ROW 18 through 42: Work as rows 16 and 17, changing colors after every two rows according to the picture.
+Rows 18 – 42: Work as rows 16 and 17, changing colors after every two rows according to the picture.

-ROW 43: With Charcoal Grey, Work one Double Crochet in each stitch around the bottom of the sweater.
+Row 43: With Charcoal Heather, Work one Double Crochet in each stitch around the bottom of the sweater.
 Chain 2 and turn.